 Step 5: This cutter does get some dough stuck in the underside.
 Just use a knife to push the dough out every 20 or so goldfish.

-Step 6: Sprinkle lightly with salt and gently slide the cookie sheet under the goldfish.
-Bake at 350º F for 8-10 minutes.
+Step 6: Sprinkle lightly with salt (optional) and gently slide the

 Step 7: This makes a lot of goldfish and I ended up baking mine in 3 batches.
 Take the unused dough and ball it up.
 Wrap in plastic wrap to cool again while the first batch bakes.
 This will keep it cold enough between batches.

-For reference and why it is so important to use a very cold dough, these two gluten free goldfish are from different batches.
+Dough temperature is important in making this recipe.
+This photo shows you why it is so important to use very cold dough.
+These two gluten free goldfish are from different batches.
 The smaller one has less spread because the dough was colder.
-The one on the right I had warmer dough and it spread a bit.
+For the one on the right I used warmer dough and it spread a bit.

-If you are looking for another kid-friendly snack, try my Gluten Free Granola Bars recipe too!
+These gluten free goldfish may just be the perfect snack, but if you are looking for another kid-friendly snack, kids love this Gluten Free Granola Bars recipe too!